Clan MacDonell of Glengarry: 15th century

 The MacDonells of Glengarry resided in the glens near Loch Garry.

-According to Angus and Archibald MacDonald, the family seanachie MacVuirich recorded a death account of Alexander "of the Woods", who is referred to as "a powerful, bold, warlike Lord of the Clanranald", who died on the Isle of Abbas in 1460; However, due to the contemporary records being referenced by the Crown holding unto their lands, there is no mention of his territorial magnate.
-His successor, John MacAlister Ranaldsoune, 5th of Glengarry, inherited the lands of Glengarry from his father.
-The clan was part of the MacDonalds of Clanranald around this time, and took part in several battles, including supporting Aonghas Óg and his claim to the Lordship of the Isles from his father at the Battle of Bloody Bay.
-Sometime after, John MacAlister supported Aonghas Óg at the Battle of Lagabraad against Clan Mackenzie in order to acquire lands in the Earldom of Ross, which resulted in a victory for Clan Donald.
-John Ranaldsoune was killed by Fraser of Lovat after being invited to a "friendly" interview with him in Achteraw in Abertarff, Inverness-shire in 1501.
-This resulted in a conflict between the MacDonells of Glengarry and the Frasers of Lovat, in which the Frasers were defeated and surrendered the lands of Abertarff to Glengarry.
-Proceedings were initiated by Alexander MacIain of Glengarry before the Lords of Council against the murderers of his father.
+According to Angus and Archibald MacDonald, the MacVuirich family seanachie recorded the death of Alexander “of the Woods,” described as a powerful warlike lord of Clanranald, who died on the Isle of Abbas in 1460.
+Contemporary Crown records, however, make no reference to his territorial holdings.
+He was succeeded by his son, John MacAlister Ranaldson, 5th of Glengarry, who inherited the lands of Glengarry.
+During this period, the clan formed part of the MacDonalds of Clanranald and supported Aonghas Óg MacDonald in his claim to the Lordship of the Isles, fighting at the Battle of Bloody Bay and later at the Battle of Lagabraad against Clan Mackenzie, where Clan Donald was victorious.
+In 1501, John MacAlister Ranaldson was killed by Fraser of Lovat after being lured to a meeting at Achteraw in Abertarff.
+This led to a conflict between the MacDonells of Glengarry and the Frasers of Lovat, ending with the Frasers’ defeat and the surrender of Abertarff to Glengarry.
+Legal proceedings were later brought before the Lords of Council by Alexander MacIain of Glengarry against those responsible for his father’s murder.

 Alexander Ranaldson, 6th of Glengarry, was considered to be a rebellious chief.
 The MacDonells of Glengarry did not play an important part in the politics of Clan Donald until the late 15th century.
 Traditional rights of the chiefs were being replaced with feudal relationships in which the Crown was the ultimate superior, as part of the royal policy to pacify the Scottish Highlands, including taking charters from lands formerly held by the Lords of the Isles.
 The lands of Glengarry were leased to the Earl of Huntly, and the Camerons of Lochiel.
 Most of the chiefs submitted to James IV of Scotland, and even the MacDonalds of Clanranald accepted charters in 1494.
 Alexander Ranaldson did not receive a charter, suggesting that he continued to have a rebellious attitude at this time after the fall of the Lords of the Isles.
 In response, James IV tasked the Earl of Huntly and the Duke of Argyll in carrying out his policy in dividing the territories that once belonged to the Lordship of the Isles for their own holdings for their own clan lands.